 - Industry Tips for Getting Your Adult Merchant Account

 - Commonly Asked Questions

 The Adult Industry is filled with many quality products and services that are in very high demand.
-It’s also an industry with almost limitless possibilities, thanks to the endless variety of niche markets.
+There are almost limitless possibilities in the world of adult entertainment too, thanks to the endless variety of niche markets.

 Motile’s team of veterans are experts at connecting any type of high risk business (as long as it’s legal) with the payment and credit card processing solutions that fits them best.
 We’ll help you connect with an adult payment processor that not only values your business, but understands its unique needs.

 Continue reading to learn more about the current path of the industry, laws that could affect your business, struggles you may face, frequently asked questions, and the best ways to get your adult merchant account approved.

 Before getting into the main content of this article, it’s important to first understand the types of business that are classified as adult merchants.
 Generally speaking, anyone selling adult-oriented content, products, or services for the purpose of enhancing or stimulating sexual health and wellness would fall under this category.

 As a result, the adult industry encompasses a huge array of products and services, including: